Diagnostic11 min read

 • Use it before recommending accounting cleanup.

-• Use it before recommending software or workflow changes.
+• Use it before recommending software or steps changes.

 Use this diagnostic when the question is where the operation breaks.
-Use the narrower resources when the issue is proof, variance investigation, accounting handoff, or the neutral standard behind reviewability.
+Use the narrower resources when the issue is proof, cash-gap review, accounting handoff, or the neutral standard behind records the team can check.

 Review notes